 - Staple Gun

-3. Add padding.
 I used a full size egg crate mattress topper to start the padding process.
 I already had this on hand so that was extra savings.
-Cut the topper around the plywood template, leaving about an 2 inch margin or so, for stapling around the back.
+Using upholstery scissors, cut the topper around the plywood template, leaving about an 2 inch margin or so, for stapling around the back.
 Using a staple gun, staple the topper around the entire template.
 Trim excess up to the staples.

 4. Repeat the above process for the quilt batting and chosen fabric.
 Make a template, cut, staple with margin in place, and trim.

-5. For the corners, you will need to pull and tug to get a proper fabric fitting.
+TIP: For the corners, you will need to pull and tug to get a proper fabric fitting.
 Add slits into the back of the cut fabric (the opposite side of the headboard) to help release some tension in the fabric.
-Staple the fabric as tightly as possible.
+Staple the fabric with a staple gun and as tightly as possible.